 We regularly publish posts on the OCF Blog written by guest authors.
 Generally, these authors are either students, Orthodox clergy and recognized theologians, or OCF volunteers and youth leaders.
 Though some authors are invited to write on specific topics, our general submission guest posts typically fall into one of the following categories:

-- Practical advice for students on leadership, chapter development, or North American Programs
+- Practical advice for students on leadership, chapter development, or National Programs

 - Personal reflections on how OCF or Orthodoxy has impacted the author

 Please note that submissions will be reviewed by OCF staff and are published at their discretion.

 - Your full name, as you would like it to appear on the blog.

 - A brief (2-3 sentence) bio, including your relationship to OCF and the Orthodox Church.
 If you wish, you may include a link back to a personal website (such as a blog) or social media platform (Facebook, Twitter, etc.).

 - A headshot or other image of yourself to be used with your bio.
 You can either attach this to your email as a .jpg/.jpeg file or upload the file to Gravatar under the email address you sent from.

 - A blog post submission that is 450-750 words in length, with a suggested title.
 Please send the text as a Google Drive file or as a .doc/.docx attachment in your email.